cdriscoll66/SMCO-hot97.com/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 18.4.1 =
-Release Date: March 22nd, 2022

-Other:

-* Reverts the 18.4 release due to errors in the WordProof integration.

-= 18.4 =
+= 19.2 =
-Release Date: March 22nd, 2022
+Release Date: June 28th, 2022

-In Yoast SEO 18.4, we're launching a new integration with an innovative new service called [WordProof](https://wordproof.com/).
-WordProof offers a way to add timestamps to your content and add those to the blockchain to prove ownership.
-Try it out now!
-Read more about what's new in Yoast SEO 18.4 in [our release post in English](https://yoa.st/release-22-3-22) or [our release post in Spanish](https://yoa.st/release-22-3-22-spanish)!
+Yoast SEO 19.2 is out today!
+In this release, we've rolled out some improvements to the content and SEO analyses and we've added an integration with WordProof to timestamp privacy pages on the blockchain.
+Read more about what's new in Yoast SEO 19.2 in [our release post in English](https://yoa.st/release-28-6-22) or [our release post in Spanish](https://yoa.st/release-28-6-22-spanish)!

 Enhancements:

-* Adds the possibility to timestamp your Privacy Policy page and your WooCommerce Terms and Conditions page by use of a WordProof certificate.
+* NEW: Adds an integration with WordProof, which allows for improving the trustworthiness of the privacy policy and terms and conditions pages by adding a timestamp.
+* Adds support for `webp` images for OpenGraph output.
+* Adds a notice that displays when Yoast SEO Premium is installed but not activated prompting the user to activate it.
+* Adds a new filter `wpseo_change_home_url` that allows changing the URL checked by the Ryte integration, to support more versatile hosting setups.
+* Adds a `meta author` tag to ensure that LinkedIn picks up the name of a post author properly.
+* Adds the name of the article author to the `author` section of the `Article` schema piece, to ensure that Pinterest picks up the name of a post author properly.
+* Enables sorting on the SEO and readability score columns on the post overview page.
+* Ensures the Bing XML sitemap ping is only sent if IndexNow is disabled.
+* Prevents XML sitemap pings for blogs that aren't public.
+* Improves the content analysis by excluding blockquote HTML elements.
+* Improves the sentence recognition by disregarding abbreviations and initials as potential sentence boundaries.
+* Improves the text analysis by not splitting sentences on semicolon ;.
+* Improves the text analysis by supporting sentence detection for declarative sentences in quotation marks.
+* Improves the text analysis in Elementor by not always splitting on ellipsis &#8230; regardless of whether the next sentence has a valid beginning or not.

 Bugfixes:

+* Fixes a bug that would cause the First-time configuration to crash when completing indexation with the Yoast admin bar menu hidden.
+* Fixes a bug where filtering the OpenGraph and Twitter image to a URL containing ampersands would lead to encoding issues.
-* Fixes a bug where the Google preview would display wrong breadcrumbs for child pages.
+* Fixes a bug where HTML tags in the `og:description` meta tag would be displayed encoded instead of being removed completely.
-* Fixes a potential error related to the `has_ancestors` column of our indexables table.
-Props to @junaidbhura.
+* Fixes a bug where the sitemap `image:loc` URLs containing ampersands would lead to encoding issues.
+* Fixes a bug where notices would show an abnormally large heading in Yoast SEO Premium page.

 Other:

-* Sets the minimum required WordPress version to 5.8.
+* Renames the 'Keyphrase in title' SEO assessment to 'Keyphrase in SEO title'.

-= 18.3 =
+= 19.1 =
-Release Date: March 8th, 2022
+Release Date: June 14th, 2022

-Meet Yoast SEO 18.3!
-For this release, we did another round of fixes and improvements.
-Read more about what's new in Yoast SEO 18.3 in [our release post in English](https://yoa.st/release-8-3-22) or [our release post in Spanish](https://yoa.st/release-8-3-22-spanish)!
+Yoast SEO 19.1 is out today!
+In this release, we've rolled out some improvements that make the content and SEO analyses more flexible.
+We've also expanded our range of crawl settings in Premium.
+Read more about what's new in Yoast SEO 19.1 in [our release post in English](https://yoa.st/release-14-6-22) or [our release post in Spanish](https://yoa.st/release-14-6-22-spanish)!

 Enhancements:

-* Improves the importer so you can now import `post_meta`, `robot_txt` and search appearance options when moving from All-In-One SEO to Yoast SEO.
-* Improves feedback strings for the Keyphrase Length assessment by making it explicit that we only count content words for languages with function word support.
+* Improves text analysis by splitting text on full-stop only when the next sentence is preceded by a whitespace.
+* Prompts users to set up their site in order to take advantage of all SEO features.

 Bugfixes:

+* Fixes a bug where the "Check links to this URL" option on admin bar menu would lead to an error page on setups with home URL different from the site URL.
+Props to @suascat.
-* Fixes a bug where the Force rewrite titles option would be shown when a user was using a block-based theme.
+* Fixes a bug where the network setting for the crawl cleanup feature would default to `Disable` when the super admin saved settings before upgrading/installing Premium.
-* Fixes a bug where the title of a page would not get included in our `get_head` REST route.
+* Fixes a bug which caused the Spanish transition word `para ilustrar` to not be recognized by the transition words assessment.
-* Fixes a bug where URLs in the XML sitemaps in certain edge cases would potentially be mangled, most notably when schema-relative URLs were being used.
-* Fixes an issue where HowTo images would not be optimized if they did not start with the site URL.
-* Fixes a bug where HowTo images with custom width would lose their custom width in the Twenty Twenty-One theme.

 Other:

-* Fixes an incompatibility with Elementor 3.6.0 where the React contents of the Yoast tab in Elementor were not rendered.

-= 18.2 =
-Release Date: February 22nd, 2022

-Yoast SEO 18.2 is out today!
-This release includes more fixes and enhancements to enjoy.
-We improved the workings of the FAQ and How-to blocks.
-Happy optimizing!
-Read more about what's new in Yoast SEO 18.2 in [our release post in English](https://yoa.st/release-22-2-22) or [our release post in Spanish](https://yoa.st/release-22-2-22-spanish)!

-Enhancements:

-* Optimizes the images in FAQ and HowTo blocks to be more responsive and load faster.

-Bugfixes:

-* Fixes a bug where the "Save changes" button would overlap with the admin sidebar on WordPress.com.
-Props to @DustyReagan.
-* Fixes a bug where a (debug) deprecation message would show in the widget editor on WordPress 5.8 and above.
-* Fixes a bug where a console warning would be thrown when adding a structured data block in the block editor, FSE editor or widget editor.

-Other:

-* Adds a filter to enable/disable creating indexables: `Yoast\WP\SEO\should_index_indexables`
-* Adds an `__isset` magic method to ease working with helper surfaces.
-Props to @nlemoine.
+* Adds an informative error message to the steps of the First-time configuration should an error occur.
+* Adds dismissable weekly webinar promo banners to Yoast settings pages & block/Elementor editor sidebars.
+* Adds new disabled toggles to the Crawl settings tab in the General page.
+* Improves handling of OAuth errors in the Wincher integration and clears refresh tokens that seem to be invalid.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).